victoria4848/Fault-Scarps/README.md

 # 5. Open 'Create_Profiles.R':
       - alter profile_spacing: this is the spacing along the fault in metres
       - alter profile_point_spacing: this is the spacing of points along the elevation profiles in metres.
 The minimum spacing         should be the resolution of your DEM.
 The algorithm uses a nearest neighbours technique to interpolate the elevations         along the profiles.
+      - alter profile_half_width: this is in metres, and will be the half-width of the elevation profiles
       - run

 # 6. Open 'App_Manual_Profiles.R':